nylas/nylas-mail/docs/Database.md

 ## Saving Drafts

-Drafts in Nylas Mail presented us with a unique challenge.
+Drafts in N1 presented us with a unique challenge.
 The same draft may be edited rapidly by unrelated parts of the application, causing race scenarios.
 (For example, when the user is typing and attachments finish uploading at the same time.)
 This problem could be solved by object locking, but we chose to marshall draft changes through a central DraftStore that debounces database queries and adds other helpful features.
 See the {DraftStore} documentation for more information.

 ## Removing Models